Regurgitation (digestion)

 Regurgitation is the expulsion of material from the pharynx, or esophagus, usually characterized by the presence of undigested food or blood.

 Regurgitation is used by a number of species to feed their young.
 This is typically in circumstances where the young are at a fixed location and a parent must forage or hunt for food, especially under circumstances where the carriage of small prey would be subject to robbing by other predators or the whole prey is larger than can be carried to a den or nest.
 Some bird species also occasionally regurgitate pellets of indigestible matter such as bones and feathers.

 It is in most animals a normal and voluntary process unlike the complex vomiting reflex in response to toxins.

 Humans

-In humans it can be voluntary or involuntary, the latter being due to a small number of disorders.
-Regurgitation of a person's meals following ingestion is known as rumination syndrome, an uncommon and often misdiagnosed motility disorder that affects eating.
-It may be a symptom of gastroesophageal reflux disease (GERD).

-In infants, regurgitation – or spitting up – is quite common, with 67% of 4-month-old infants spitting up more than once per day.
+Regurgitation can be voluntary or involuntary for humans.
+It can occur alongside gastroesophageal reflux disease (GERD), acid reflux and some anatomical abnormalities.
+In infants however, regurgitation – or spitting up – is quite common, with 67% of 4-month-old infants spitting up more than once per day.
+Chronic, involuntary regurgitation of ingesta following ingestion, commonly known as rumination syndrome, is a rare and often misdiagnosed disorder.

 Some people are able to regurgitate without using any external stimulation or drug, by means of muscle control.
 Practitioners of yoga have also been known to do this.
 Professional regurgitators perfect the ability to such a degree as to be able to exploit it as entertainment.